 In this Article

 Two main educational routes can lead you to a career as a sonographer: an associate degree or a bachelor’s degree.
 Which path you choose can depend on how fast you want to enter the job market, finances, career goals, and your other life responsibilities.
+In this guide the terms sonographer and ultrasound technician are interchangeable.

 An associate degree to become a sonographer is the fastest—and most common—educational option for someone who doesn’t already have a degree and a career in clinical healthcare.
 It takes an average of two years to complete.